petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/page-settings-ui-reference.md

 ### Basic Settings

-Here you can quickly and easily change some areas of your page's design system and styling.
+Here you can change some areas of your page's design system and styling.

 **Favicon**: Change the default favicon applied from the theme.